 Accurate bathymetry is the foundation for much of ocean science and policy

-Bathymetric data, which includes information about the depths and shapes of underwater terrain, has a range of uses, including:
+Bathymetric data, which includes information about the depths and shapes of underwater terrain, has a range of uses:

-- Bathymetric surveys provide the data on which nautical charts are based.
+- Nautical charts are based on data acquired during bathymetric surveys.
 These charts guide mariners much as road maps guide motorists, ensuring safe and efficient maritime transportation.

-- Bathymetric maps are becoming increasingly important as scientists seek to learn more about the effects of climate change on the environment.
-Bathymetric surveys can alert scientists to ongoing and potential beach erosion, landslides, sea-level rise, and subsidence (land sinking).
-Scientists also need current/updated bathymetric survey data, which is critical to support the creation and development of hydrodynamic models.
+- Bathymetric maps are increasingly important as scientists learn more about the effects of climate change on the environment.
+Bathymetric surveys can alert scientists to ongoing and potential beach erosion, sea-level rise, and subsidence (land sinking).
+Scientists also use bathymetric data to create hydrodynamic models.

-- Bathymetry is also a key element of biological oceanography.
+- Bathymetry is a key element of biological oceanography.
 The depth and characteristics of the seabed define the habitat for benthic (bottom-dwelling) organisms, and are fundamental parameters of marine ecosystems.
-Scientists increasingly rely on high-resolution bathymetry in their efforts to determine where fish and other sea life will feed, live, and breed.
+Scientists use high-resolution bathymetry to help determine where fish and other sea life will feed, live, and breed.